Dr Krystyna Oracz –

 Leader of the SeedExplorerGroup

-My name is Marlena Stawska and I am actually a PhD student in the SeedExplorerGroup at the Department of Plant Physiology Warsaw University of Life Science-SGGW, with PhD Krystyna Oracz as a group leader and supervisor.
-In June 2014’ I have obtained my master degree in biotechnology in plant production at WULS-SGGW.
-During my master thesis, under supervision of PhD K. Oracz I was elucidating the role of blue light in regulation of dormant Arabidopsis seeds germination.
-At the same time, I was also actively involved in another project investigating the role of particular genes responsible for regulation of translation in germinating Arabidopsis seeds.
-During my PhD studies I will continue my work in the same research group, elucidating molecular aspects of seed dormancy and germination regulation with a special focus on the role of environmental factors such as light and temperature.
+My name is Marlena Stawska and I am actually a PI of the PRELUDIUM project funded by the National Science Centre, in the SeedExplorerGroup at the Department of Plant Physiology, Warsaw University of Life Science-SGGW, with PhD Krystyna Oracz as a group leader.
+In May 2019’ I have obtained my PhD degree in biology at WULS-SGGW.
+During my thesis, under supervision of PhD K. Oracz I was elucidating the role of light and particular genes involved in light signaling in regulation of dormant Arabidopsis seeds germination.
+At the same time, I was also actively involved in another projects investigating the role of genes responsible for regulation of transcription and translation in germinating Arabidopsis seeds.

 Privately I enjoy gardening, traveling and learning about new cultures.

 Erwan Boutet – intern Eng student of agriculture, Unilasalle Engineering School of Rouen, France